bartuakyurek/Spring-Decomposed-Skinning/README.md

 # Spring Decomposed Skinning
  This repository demonstrates a dynamic skinning deformation achieved by spring bones.
+Traditional skinning methods lack secondary motion such as jiggling.
+Our aim is to introduce dynamic motion into existing skinning pipelines through physically simulating the bones in the skinning armature.

+ We use Hookean spring forces simulated with Position Based Dynamics to achieve jiggling motion on the bones.
  > [!WARNING]
- > It might take some time to load of the GIFs in this page.
+ > It might take some time to load of the GIFs on this page.

 ![Monstera plant in a pot is shaked](./assets/monstera.gif)